Kingxukai/linux/Documentation/networking/ethtool-netlink.rst

 if not set context 0 (the main context) is queried.
 Dumps can be filtered by device (only listing contexts of a given netdev).
-Filtering single context number is not supported but ``ETHTOOL_A_RSS_START_CONTEXT`` can be used to start dumping context from the given number (primarily used to ignore context 0s and only dump additional contexts).
+Filtering single context number is not supported but ``ETHTOOL_A_RSS_START_CONTEXT`` can be used to start dumping context from the woke given number (primarily used to ignore context 0s and only dump additional contexts).

 Kernel response contents: